websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/ccr-basic-use-case-config-reference.md

 # Configuring CCR: Settings Reference

-To help with the CCR configuration process, the example configurations from this guide's step-by-step instructions are collected here.
-These configuration are made as generic as possible, but paths, ports, etc. will likely need to be adjusted to match your environment.
-In addition, you must perform certain steps manually to complete the installation, so these cannot replcae the step=by-step instructions.
+To help with the CCR configuration process, the example configurations from the step-by-step instructions in this guide are collected here.
+These configuration are made as generic as possible, but paths, ports, etc. will need to be adjusted to match your environment.
+In addition, you must perform certain steps manually to complete the installation, so these cannot replace the step-by-step instructions.

 The configurations below assume you enable encrypted communications (TLS/SSL) and user authentication through X-Pack Security in your installation.